kalviumcommunity/Squad_66_MailMind/README.md

 This functionality is implemented in the backend so every time Mailmind makes a call to the AI, the token count is printed automatically for better monitoring and cost control.

+Prompt:

+"Update the temperature parameter in the AI call for Mailmind to control response randomness, and create a pull request with this change.
+In the video, explain what 'Temperature' means in Large Language Models (LLMs) and how adjusting it affects Mailmind's responses.
+Also, describe how this update is reflected in the README file."

+README Update Text (for Temperature):

+Temperature Control in Mailmind
+Mailmind now supports configurable temperature for AI responses.

+What is Temperature?
+Temperature determines how predictable or creative the AI’s responses are.

+Low temperature (e.g., 0.1–0.3): More focused and deterministic responses.

+High temperature (e.g., 0.7–1.0): More diverse and creative responses.

+Usage: You can adjust the temperature in the code to suit your email personalization needs.